salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

 # Private Access to GCP APIs through VPN Tunnels

+This tutorial demonstrates how to use APIs for Google Cloud Platform (GCP) services from an external network, such as your on-premises private network or another cloud provider's network.
+This approach allows your on-premises servers that are connected to your private network to access GCP services without using public IP addresses.

 GCP customers often have workloads spanning cloud proividers and their on-premises datacenters connected via VPN.
 In many of those situations, customers need to access various Google Cloud APIs where arbitrary outbound traffic from any system is restricted or acutely controlled.

-This not a problem while the workload is running on GCP:  accessing GCP APIs from within is directed towards internal interfaces where those services resides.
-When accessing these same APIs from other restricted cloud providers or even your own datacenter the situation is a bit different:  you need to either enumerate and selectively allow wide Google API IP ranges or apply the same treament to the traffic as if the workload is within GCP:  send the traffic securely through the VPN Tunnel.
+This not a problem while the workload is running on GCP:  accessing GCP APIs from within a VPC is directed towards Google-internal interfaces where those services resides.
+When accessing these same APIs from other restricted cloud providers or even your own datacenter the situation is a bit different:  customers need to either enumerate and selectively allow wide Google API IP ranges or apply the same treament to the traffic as if the workload is within GCP:  send the traffic securely through the VPN Tunnel.

-This article is a baseline walkthrough how to setup an `ipsec` tunnel to Google and then access GCP APIs and your VMs residing on Google.
+This article is a baseline walkthrough of how to setup an `strongswan` ipsec tunnel to Google and then access GCP APIs and your VMs residing on Google.

 [VPC Service Controls](https://cloud.google.com/vpc-service-controls/) are also enabled to demonstrate how to lock down specific API access to just authorized projects.
 That is, once the private API is enabled, you can optionally lock down access to APIs like Google Cloud Storage such that it is only accessible via the tunnel.
 This is an optional security measure you can employ to further restrict access.